SQY2021/Estimation_IEEE-TIE/README.md

 ## GA-BPNN

-Nowadays, artificial intelligence (AI) powers many aspects of industrial applications [20].
-It has been successfully applied for power electronic systems for specific targets, such as designing time reduction [21], weighting factors design [22]–[29], and so on.
-In terms of data prediction, BP neural network has the advantages of high speed, good effect, and high precision.
+Nowadays, [artificial intelligence (AI)](https://) powers many aspects of industrial applications.
+It has been successfully applied for power electronic systems for specific targets, such as designing time reduction, weighting factors design, and so on.
+In terms of data prediction, [BP neural network](https://) has the advantages of high speed, good effect, and high precision.
 It has been widely used for structure optimization and result prediction.

-Genetic algorithm (GA) optimized back propagation (BP) neural networks have been developed based on biological intelligence techniques.
-Owing to their advantages of learning, generalization, fast computation, and easy implementation, GA-BP neural networks have been widely used for operations management, precision agriculture, and additive manufacturing.
+[Genetic algorithm (GA)](https://) optimized BPNNs have been developed based on biological intelligence techniques.
+Owing to their advantages of learning, generalization, fast computation, and easy implementation, GA-BP neural networks have been widely used for monitoring, control, parameter estimation